max-muoto/oxr/README.md

 # oxr

-`oxr` is a type-safe Python client with synchronous and asynchronous support for the [Open Exchange Rates API](https://openexchangerates.org/).
+`oxr` is a type-safe Python client built on Pydantic with synchronous and asynchronous support for the [Open Exchange Rates API](https://openexchangerates.org/).
 Allowing you to easily fetch exchange rates and convert between currencies.

 ## Installation